-One Pot Mac and Cheese is so easy and made in about 15 minutes right on your stove top!
+Stove Top Mac and Cheese is so easy and made in about 15 minutes, and you only need one pot!
 You’ll love how creamy, flavorful, and cheesy this crowd pleaser is!

 You guys have been asking for this one for weeks now, and I am happy to deliver!
 This is a spinoff of my Instant Pot Mac and Cheese recipe for those of you that don’t have an IP and still wanted a one pot macaroni and cheese that was fast and easy!
 I have to say, I think I enjoy this one more than the IP version…I love both, but you can count on me to be honest and I like that I don’t have to drag out my giant pressure cooker for this!
 I’ve tested this several times and we loved it so much I think it’s been cooked/devoured about 4 times in the past couple of weeks.
 It makes a generous amount so keep those leftovers for your kiddos lunch boxes too!